Posted by Jayme Blaschke

 April 20, 2017

 The Texas Higher Education Coordinating Board has authorized Texas State University to offer an innovative new applied computer science Ph.D. program that will be the first in Texas to combine the application of computer science practice and theory with entrepreneurial and commercialization skills.

 The degree program was approved by the Texas State University System Board of Regents in 2016.
-The program, pending final review by the Southern Association of Colleges and Schools Commission on Colleges, is expected to begin enrolling students in fall 2017.
+The program (approved by the Southern Association of Colleges and Schools Commission on Colleges in May), will begin enrolling students in fall 2017.

 “This Ph.D. program has significant implications for both the university and the innovation corridor that runs from Austin to San Antonio,” Texas State President Denise Trauth said.
 “This degree program will enhance Texas State’s ability to attract and retain outstanding computer science faculty and students, and it will add amazing research opportunities for the university and STAR Park, which has been instrumental in supporting innovation along the Austin-to-San Antonio growth corridor.”

 The Ph.D. in computer science degree is expected to significantly expand the areas of research conducted at Texas State's STAR Park.
 The program recognizes that the future global competitiveness of Texas and the United States is heavily influenced by technological and computing innovation in science, technology, engineering and mathematics (STEM) fields.
 The program will extend the already substantial economic impact of Texas State on the innovation corridor and will address the critical shortage of graduates with the skills to sustain the technology-driven economy in Texas and beyond.